miladalipour99/GNN_ADNI/README.md

 # GNN_ADNI
 # TE-HI-GCN

-The implementation of TE-HI-GCN in our paper:
+The implementation of TE-HI-GCN in paper:

 Lanting Li et.al "TE-HI-GCN: An Ensemble of Transfer Hierachical Graph Convolutional Networks for Disorder Diagnosis."
+# code by
+Lanting Li

 # Require